FrenchFive/paint/README.md

 - Modern interface with improved toolbar styling.
 - Continue drawing even if the cursor leaves the canvas.
 - Paste images with `Ctrl + V` to fill the canvas.
+- Copy your art to the clipboard with `Ctrl + C` or the Copy button.
+- Toggle Dark Mode with a persistent setting.
+- Imported or pasted images scale to fit while keeping their aspect ratio.

 ## 📦 Installation